Beltra97/Unimib_ProcessoSviluppoSoftware_2/README.md

 - [ ] QUESTION 9: **CALENDAR METHOD**

-> When a private lesson is scheduled, would you want it to be synchronized with your OS Calendar or would you want to keep it within the _Mobile App_?
+> When a private lesson is scheduled, would you want it to be synchronized with your System Calendar or would you want to keep it within the _Mobile App_?

 This question has the objective to understand whether the user would prefer the _Mobile App_ to interact with the OS or whether they would prefer to keep notifications inside the app.